 President Bush nominated Matthews to a judgeship on the U.S. Fourth Circuit Court of Appeals in Richmond.
 That nomination was one of 10 federal appellate court nominations that expired when the 110th Congress adjourned without Senate action.
 Matthews is involved in various professional organizations and civic activities.

-Mueller is the sheriff of Cherokee County.
-He took office on January 4, 2011.
+Mueller is the sheriff of Cherokee County, taking office on January 4, 2011.
 Mueller is a 1986 graduate of Westside High School in Anderson, SC.
-After graduation, Mueller attended Greenville Technical College and worked with the Anderson County Fire Commission, Center Rock and Centerville Fire Departments for several years before starting his law enforcement career with the South Carolina Highway Patrol in August of 1990.
-After graduating from the South Carolina Criminal Justice Academy in November of 1990, he was assigned as a rookie trooper to Cherokee County.
-Mueller rose through the ranks of the South Carolina Highway Patrol from Lance Corporal to Corporal in 1998, Corporal to Sergeant in 2003 and from Sergeant to First Sergeant in 2008 serving as the Post Commander for Cherokee and Union Counties.
-Mueller also serves on the Board for the Cherokee County Salvation Army and The Know 2 Crime and Safety Group of Cherokee County.
-Muller has received numerous awards and recognition for his job performance over the past 30 years while serving the citizens of Cherokee County.
+After graduation, Mueller attended Greenville Technical College and worked with the Anderson County Fire Commission, Center Rock and Centerville Fire Departments for several years before starting his law enforcement career with the South Carolina Highway Patrol in August 1990.
+After graduating from the South Carolina Criminal Justice Academy in November 1990, he was assigned as a rookie trooper to Cherokee County.
+Mueller rose through the ranks of the South Carolina Highway Patrol from Lance Corporal to Corporal in 1998, Corporal to Sergeant in 2003 and from Sergeant to First Sergeant in 2008 serving as the Post Commander for Cherokee and Union counties.

 Mueller has served as a deacon and past deacon chairman of Kirby Baptist Church in Gaffney, SC.
 Mueller is married to the former Shannon Sprouse of Gaffney and they have one son.

 Walton was named Senior Vice President for Administration and Chief Operating Officer for the University of South Carolina on March 1, 2014.
-Prior to that, he had served as Chief Financial Officer since March 1, 2011.
+Prior to that, he served as Chief Financial Officer since March 1, 2011.

 Walton first joined the University of South Carolina in 1997.
-With more than 30 years of experience in finance, accounting, and auditing, Walton has spent the past 20 years in positions of increasing responsibilities across a wide spectrum at the University.
+With more than 30 years of experience in finance, accounting and auditing, Walton has spent the past 20 years in positions of increasing responsibilities across a wide spectrum at the University.
 His service in various financial positions includes Director of Contract and Grant Accounting; Chief Financial Officer of the University of South Carolina Research Foundation; Chief Financial Officer for Health Sciences South Carolina, Chief Research Administrator, and Associate Provost for Finance and Administration.
-Walton serves on the Board of Governors of My Carolina Alumni Association, and as Co-chair of the Palmetto Health USC Medical Group Management Committee.
+Walton serves on the Board of Governors of My Carolina Alumni Association, and as co-chair of the Palmetto Health USC Medical Group Management Committee.
 Prior to joining the University, he served as Audit Supervisor in the State Auditor’s Office.
 Walton also served eight years as a weather forecaster in the United States Air Force.

 Walton graduated Summa Cum Laude with a Bachelor’s in Accounting from Saint Leo College and is a Certified Public Accountant.